 Substantive Criteria – University Professorship Promotion to University Professor is a special honor conferred only upon active faculty in recognition of an extended period of exemplary service in a spirit of collegiality to the University of Arkansas and a combination of service in their profession and to the public through their professional activities.
 In order to achieve this distinction, faculty members must, in addition to having an extended period of documented exemplary service to the University of Arkansas, have gained wide recognition at the national or international level for their sustained excellence in service, teaching, research or creative activity germane to their respective disciplines and academic roles while serving as a member of the faculty of the University of Arkansas.
 See Annex A for further guidance on these criteria.
-Eligibility for promotion to University Professor is limited to active tenured faculty who hold the rank of Professor.
+Eligibility for promotion to University Professor is limited to active faculty who hold the rank of Professor.
 Generally, a candidate is expected to have served in the rank of professor at the University of Arkansas for 10 years before nomination.
 Sitting administrators are not eligible to be nominated for promotion to University Professor.
 For the purpose of this policy individuals who have held, or are holding, positions that carry an administrative appointment that is greater than fifty percent (50%) are considered to be administrators and should be three years removed from that position before nomination.

 Substantive Criteria – Distinguished Professorship Promotion to Distinguished Professor at the University of Arkansas is a special distinction that is reserved for those individuals who are recognized nationally and/or internationally as intellectual leaders in their academic disciplines as a result of extraordinary accomplishments in research, teaching, published works, creative activities in the arts or endeavors of similar merit in other venues.
 Individuals may have gained such distinction at this university, another university or other venues.
 See Annex B for further guidance on these criteria.
 Promotion to Distinguished Professor shall only occur when clear indication exists that an individual so appointed will continue to provide exemplary academic and intellectual leadership and continue his or her professional activities in such a way as to maintain national and international recognition and a commensurate level of accomplishment.
-Eligibility for promotion to Distinguished Professor is limited to active tenured faculty who hold the rank of Professor or incoming faculty who will be awarded tenure and who hold credentials of similar merit from another university or other venues.
+Eligibility for promotion to Distinguished Professor is limited to active faculty who hold the rank of Professor or incoming facultywho hold credentials of similar merit from another university or other venues.

 Policies and Timing Nominations for promotion to University and Distinguished Professor will follow the applicable policies in Board Policy 405.1 and Academic Policy 1405.11 as well as the established timeline for promotion identified in Academic Policy 1405.101.
-The tenured and tenure-track faculty of each school or college and each unit shall establish and include in the school and unit personnel documents, substantive criteria and procedures for use in considering nominees for University or Distinguished Professor within that school or college and unit.
+The faculty of each school or college and each unit shall establish and include in the school and unit personnel documents, substantive criteria and procedures for use in considering nominees for University or Distinguished Professor within that school or college and unit.
 Unit criteria shall not be in conflict with, nor less rigorous than, the criteria for promotion to University or Distinguished Professor noted in this document.
 Unit criteria are subject to approval consistent with all revisions to school and unit personnel documents under University policy.

 Documentation/Dossier The candidate must complete the Faculty Review Checklist and provide supporting materials required by that document and any additional materials that may be required by the unit.
 The information supplied in the Faculty Review Checklist should be sufficiently detailed so that a candidate can be evaluated in terms of both sustained superior performance as outlined in the background section and the potential for continued superior performance.